keeganskeate/personal-website/personal_website/static/personal_website/docs/posts/creating-a-python-django-website-and-hosting-it-with-firebase.md

 > django-livereload-server uses both [python-livereload](https://github.com/lepture/python-livereload) and [django-livereload](https://github.com/Fantomas42/django-livereload) for smooth reloading.
 Either project can be substituted if bugs are encountered.

-In a console, start the livereload server:
+In a console, you can start the livereload server with:

 ```shell